Villains and Victims

 After a series of military losses, Napoleon Bonaparte, famed general and emperor of France, spent his last years in exile on the island of St. Helena in the South Atlantic.
 Although he believed he was being poisoned by his British captors, an autopsy after his death pointed to stomach cancer.
 But researchers today debate whether toxic metals may indeed have hastened his death.
 Samples of Napoleon’s hair show high levels of arsenic, which he could have absorbed from his environment (for example, the green coloring in his wallpaper at St. Helena contained arsenic).
 Large doses of mercury- and antimony-containing medicines for his many ailments may have triggered his death.

-Visit The Power of Poison exhibition for more puzzling cases and to enjoy a live presentation about an historical murder-by-poison and the rise of toxicology.
+The Power of Poison exhibition included more puzzling cases and a live presentation about an historical murder-by-poison and the rise of toxicology.